• Archives

 Share on FacebookShare on Twitter

-Facebook has been focusing on enterprise solutions for some time now.
-Earlier this year, it opened its chatbot service to developers and businesses to connect with customers even as bots attempt to take over from apps in the near future.
+Over recent years, Facebook has been steadily venturing into the realm of enterprise solutions.
+Earlier this year, the social media behemoth opened its chatbot service to developers and businesses, aiming at facilitating better customer interactions, as bots are predicted to phase out apps in the near future.

 Related Posts: